MA739/notepad/README.md

 You can also register a new user, if need to.

-Currently, the main page is just a placeholder and needs additional functionality

 ## Getting Started

 This project is a starting point for a Flutter application.